rjkerrison/ciaocine/README.md

 # ciaocine

 Cinema viewing info, as a REST API.
+A React frontend is available at [rjkerrison/ciaocine-react][react].

+To view the full website, go to [www.ciaocine.com][ciaocine].

 ## Example